hirobo/OpenSpritz/README.md

 OpenSpritz is an extremely crude implementation of [Spritz](http://www.spritzinc.com/) in JavaScript.

-I modified [Miserlou's](http://github.com/miserlou) code to allow users to input any text they desire.
+All credit goes to [Miserlou's](http://github.com/miserlou), I just slightly modified his code to allow users to input any text they desire.

 ## TODO
 * Make a bookmarklet which will Spritzify highlighted text.